Lidorpahima/easy-prompt-Privacy-Policy/README.md

-# Easy Prompt - Privacy Policy

-## Data Collection and Usage

-**Easy Prompt** collects minimal data necessary for functionality:

-### Authentication Information
-- Email address and encrypted password for account creation
-- Authentication tokens stored locally in browser
-- User name for personalization

-### Usage Analytics
-- Daily prompt optimization count
-- Selected algorithm preferences
-- Feature usage statistics

-### Prompt Content
-- Original prompts are processed temporarily for optimization
-- No prompts are permanently stored on our servers
-- When using private API keys, data never reaches our servers

-## Data Storage and Security
-- Authentication data encrypted and stored securely
-- API keys stored locally in browser only
-- No sensitive data shared with third parties

-## Third-Party Services
-- OpenAI API (when using private keys)
-- Google Gemini API (when using private keys)
-- Railway hosting platform for backend services

-## Your Rights
-- Delete account and data anytime
-- Export your saved prompts
-- Opt-out of usage analytics

-## Contact
-For privacy questions: your-email@domain.com

-Last updated: [Date]
+Easy Prompt – Privacy Policy
+Last updated: 07/07/2025

+Introduction
+This Privacy Policy explains how Easy Prompt (the Chrome extension) collects, uses, stores, and protects your information.
+By using Easy Prompt, you agree to the practices described below.

+Data Collection and Usage
+Easy Prompt collects only the minimal data required to provide and improve its functionality.

+Authentication Information
+Email address and encrypted password for account creation.

+Authentication tokens stored locally in your browser for secure login.

+User name for personalization within the extension.

+Usage Analytics
+Daily prompt optimization count to help improve performance.

+Selected algorithm preferences to tailor your experience.

+Feature usage statistics for extension improvement.

+You may opt out of analytics at any time.

+Prompt Content
+Original prompts are processed temporarily for optimization purposes.

+No prompts are permanently stored on our servers.

+When using private API keys, your data never reaches our servers.

+Data Storage and Security
+Authentication data is encrypted and stored securely.

+API keys are stored locally in your browser and never transmitted to our servers.

+No sensitive data is shared with third parties.

+Third-Party Services
+Easy Prompt may interact with the following third-party services, but only when you use private API keys:

+OpenAI API

+Google Gemini API

+Railway (for backend hosting services)

+Your Rights
+Delete your account and data at any time.

+Export your saved prompts for personal use.

+Opt out of usage analytics if you prefer not to share usage statistics.

+Contact
+If you have any questions or concerns about your privacy, please contact: lidorpahima28@gmail.com

+This policy may be updated periodically.
+Continued use of Easy Prompt after changes means you accept the new policy.